 Submission & Approval Process Guidelines for Existing Publications Content

-For publications that need to be updated prior to their next review cycle, proposals must be submitted to CPAG for review and approval via the Content Proposal Form.
-Proposals for updates to existing content are not reviewed by the Board.
+Ad Hoc Updates to Existing Content: For publications that need to be updated prior to their next review cycle, proposals must be submitted to CPAG for review and approval via the Content Proposal Form.
+CPAG provides feedback through a "content priority lens" on how documents can better align with current priorities.
+This advisory feedback is shared with content authors and VG leadership, who make the final decision.
 AIHA staff may consult with the project leader regarding issues with content (i.e., vague statements, unclear references, potentially controversial material, and poor writing).

 NOTE: Updated content will be available via the AIHA webpage, while archived content will not be visible.
 To see a list of archived documents, click here.
 To request access to an archived document, click here.
 Volunteer group leadership may request staff for access to archived data.
 Archived content is not considered existing content, therefore, proposed projects to update archived content are regarded as new projects.